Treat yourself to this yummy Halloumi Burger recipe ... these flavor-packed veggie burgers make an awesome lunch or dinner!

 This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

-And that's exactly why I'm loving these mouthwatering Halloumi Burgers!
+A good vegetarian sandwich can be hard to come by ... you know what I mean?
+Which is why you're going to LOVE these mouthwatering Portobello Mushroom and Halloumi Burgers!
 This fun sandwich is a delicious twist on the ubiquitous portobello burger that's on so many menus.

-First of all, there's that salty, grilled halloumi cheese.
-Then, you've got the juicy roasted portobellos and the zesty pickled onions.
+These Halloumi Cheese Burgers are absolutely bursting with flavor!
+First of all, there's that salty, grilled cheese.
+Then, you've got the juicy roasted mushrooms and the zesty pickled onions.

 Ingredients

-This unique cheese has a mild, but salty flavor and a firm, somewhat rubbery texture.
+- Halloumi - This unique cheese has a mild, but salty flavor and a firm, somewhat rubbery texture.
 Don't be surprised if it squeaks when you bite into it, kind of like cheese curds!
 Halloumi is ideal for frying or grilling, because it won’t melt when heated.

 You'll Also Need